-SHARE CAPITAL 2.
+2. SHARE CAPITAL

-The Total Paid-up Capital of the Company as on March 31, 2023 is Rs.
+The Total Paid-up Capital of the Company as on March 31, 2022 is Rs.
 14,78,40,000/- divided into 1,47,84,000 equity shares of Rs.10/- each.
 There has not been any new issue of share during the year under review.

-In order to enable the employees of the Company to participate in the future growth and success of the Company, the Board of Directors in their meeting held on May 26, 2022 adopted Aarvi Encon Limited Employee Stock Option Plan, 2022.
-This ESOP Scheme was approved by the Shareholders of the company in the Annual General Meeting held on July 29, 2022.
-The Company has also received Inprinciple Approval from the National Stock Exchange for listing of 7,39,200 equity shares under the Aarvi Encon Limited Employee Stock Option Plan, 2022.
+In order to enable the employees of the Company to participate in the future growth and success of the

+Company, the Board of Directors in their meeting held on May 26, 2022 adopted Employee Stock Option Plan Scheme, 2022.

+This ESOP Scheme is subject to Shareholders approval in the ensuing Annual General Meeting of the Company.